 The Graduate Record Examination (or GRE) is an admission test for thousands of graduate and business schools around the world.
-Irrespective of the field you choose, you have to answer this test on Quantitative and Verbal skills.
+Irrespective of the field you choose, you will have to attempt this test on Quantitative and Verbal skills.
 How then, does this exam qualify you to be selected for a Masters degree in the field of your choice?

 The first point to understand here is that this examination is standardised around the world.
 You could be taking it from anywhere on this planet, and the syllabus and pattern remain the same.
-Which is logical, considering that education patterns may differ from nation to nation, but when you’re going for higher education on a global platform, it is only fair that all aspirants get judged on an equal footing.
+This is logical, considering that education patterns may differ from nation to nation, but when you’re going for higher education on a global platform, it is only fair that all aspirants get judged on an equal footing.

 Apart from being used as a qualifying factor, GRE scores are often used to determine funding decisions too.
 If you want to get into your dream school, and want to be funded by the University for your education, you need to show them a decently high GRE score along with other application requirements.

 But the real question is not how GRE matters; it is why it matters.
-The skills tested in the GRE show your competency in certain areas that will be required for any form of higher education.
+The skills tested in the GRE exam show your competency in certain areas that will be required for any form of higher education.

-- The verbal reasoning section tests your reading and writing skills, sentence building, and also your ability to delve into long paragraphs and analyse the relevant parts
+- The GRE verbal reasoning section tests your reading and writing skills, sentence building, and also your ability to delve into long paragraphs and analyse the relevant parts

 Overall, the entire exam is based on the cumulative knowledge that a graduate studies aspirant is expected to have accumulated over the years.
 It judges your critical analysis skills which are paramount to completing your dissertation successfully.